 The gender pay gap is the difference in average (or mean) hourly earnings between men and women.
 This is different to pay inequality, which compares the wages of men and women doing the same job or a job of equivalent value.

-• Our mean gender pay gap is 10.5%, narrowed from 15.2% one year earlier.
+- Our Mean gender pay gap is 8.4% which has decreased marginally from one year earlier (9.4%)

-Message from Janet Rowse, Chief Executive:
+Message from Julie Sharma, Interim Chief Executive:

 At Sirona, we want everyone who comes into contact with us to feel welcome – whether you are a team member, someone who uses our services, a family member or a carer, we will respect you as an individual and value your unique experience, ability and contribution.